 - Don’t take it personally.
 It’s not about you.
 You are not your work or your failures, just like you’re not your accomplishments, either.
 When you start to personalize it, it can interfere with your work and confidence.
 Stay objective (we know, it’s easier said than done) and move forward.

-- Let yourself feel what you need to, and then move ahead.
-It’s okay to feel sad or discouraged when you face a setback.
-This is normal.
-You’re human.
-But don’t let yourself become immobilized by these feelings.
-When they start to prevent you from forging ahead with work, it becomes a problem.
+- Let yourself feel what you need to, and then take action.
+It’s okay to feel sad or discouraged when you face a setback, but don’t let yourself become immobilised by these feelings or prevent you from moving forward with your project.

 - If you find it hard to cope with failure or setbacks and this interferes with your work, consider talking with a professional.
 Your student health center has resources for you, and the counseling center can be very helpful.